raghvendra03/66-Days-of-Data/README.md

 *

 ### Day 29
 * Read this article "A Beginners Guide to Scikit-Learn" by @vickdata in @TDataScience.
 Worked on some Python problems.

+### Day 30
+* Started reading this book "Hand on ML with Keras, Tensorflow and Scikit Learn".
+Worked on some #Python exercises.